jagodragon/UltimateMailMod/Readme.txt

 	*added buttons for cenedril items to the mass send tab

 Version: 6.4.2.2769.007
-Release date: December 2 2015
+Release date: May 7 2016
 # Changes
 	*minor changes to backend
 	*added pet eggs to the db (separated by element not rarity)